codeInn001/celo-101-tutorial/index.md

 * [OpenZeppelin](https://www.openzeppelin.com/) Contracts - A library of secured smart contracts.

-## NFTs Smart Contract

-The Ethereum community created NFT token standard that specifies how a token behaves.
-This standard makes it easy for developers to build NFTs smart contracts that can interact with one another.

-Celo is an EVM-compatible blockchain, Celo can use Ethereum token standards and its tools to build NFTs smart contracts.\`

-Learn more about these [token standards](https://ethereum.org/en/developers/docs/standards/tokens/#:~:text=Here%20are%20some%20of%20the,for%20artwork%20or%20a%20song.).

-### Project Setup
+## Project Setup

-To check your node version, open your terminal, and run the command below.
+To check your node version, open your terminal, and run the command below:

 ```bash
 node -v
 ```

 If your node version is less than version 12, upgrade using the command below.
-This command assumes you have the `n` package installed.
-Learn more about the [n](https://www.npmjs.com/package/n) package.
+This command assumes you have the `n` package installed:

 ```bash
 n latest